 Recently we announced changes to Newbold’s course offerings and organisational structure.
-These changes will primarily affect our Business, Humanities, and English Language courses and programmes, and should not affect students studying in our Department of Theological Studies.Read more here
+These changes will primarily affect our Business, Humanities, and English Language courses and programmes, and should not affect courses in our Centre for Ministry and Mission.Read more here

 About the Course